AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-error-handler-adaptive-forms-core-components.md

 # Error Handlers in Adaptive Forms (Core Components) {#error-handlers-in-adaptive-form}

-<span class="preview"> Adobe recommends using the modern and extensible data capture [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) for [creating new Adaptive Forms](/help/forms/using/create-an-adaptive-form-core-components.md) or [adding Adaptive Forms to AEM Sites pages](/help/forms/using/create-or-add-an-adaptive-form-to-aem-sites-page.md).
-These components represent a significant advancement in Adaptive Forms creation, ensuring impressive user experiences.
-This article describes older approach to author Adaptive Forms using foundation components. </span>

 | Version | Article link |
 | -------- | ---------------------------- |